 b.
 Supply Chain Disruptions

 Many goods imported into Kenya; electronics, machinery, even some food products, pass through Middle Eastern ports.
 If shipping routes are blocked or interrupted, like what happened during the Red Sea attacks earlier this year), businesses could face shortages and longer wait times.
 This will affect business operations.
-Some business may have to close down.
+Some businesses may have to close down.

-What is the impact of supply chain disruptions on businesses
+What is the impact of supply chain disruptions on businesses?

 There are many steps that you can take.
 However, here are three critical steps that you can take starting today.